 In this section we provide a range of information that will help tell you what to expect when you come to STAR Hospitals.
 This includes coming for an appointment (outpatient), staying overnight (inpatient) or for surgery (sometimes known as elective care) at our hospital.
 We have also provided information for people visiting friends and relatives.
 This also explains what it would be useful for you to bring with you, the staff who might be treating you and what will happen during your stay.
 Each patient and individual case is different and we aim to make your experience/stay at STAR Hospitals as comfortable and easy for you as possible.

 Your care is our main priority.
 We endeavour to make your stay as comfortable as possible when you arrive.
-We have prepared some information about our hospital and what to expect during your stay which we hope will answer any questions you.
+We have prepared some information about our hospital and what to expect during your stay which we hope will answer any questions you have.

 Plan to reach the hospital at the advised time.

-The patient should be accompanied by an attendant to help settling in.
+The patient should be accompanied by an attendant to help settle in.

 We welcome your comments and suggestions regarding any aspect of our care and services and would appreciate you taking the time to complete a feedback form before you leave.
-These are located in your room or will be handed to you by patient relation executives or nurse in-charge of your care.
+These are located in your room or will be handed to you by patient relation executives or the nurse in charge of your care.

 Where possible try and arrange for a family member or friend to collect you.
 If you would like to travel by taxi the ward staff will be happy to arrange this for you.